 Whilst you can plan for every eventuality, life can be thrown off course at any moment and the ability to adapt is a quality much sought after, particularly in the corporate world.
-Whether deadlines are missed, or projects are changed, your car breaks down or there’s a power cut, adapting to each circumstance you are faced with is a guaranteed way to finding a quicker and more effective solution.
+Whether deadlines are missed, or projects are changed, your car breaks down or there’s a power cut, adapting to each circumstance you are faced with is a guaranteed way to find a quicker and more effective solution.

 Some of the most adaptable sports stars are Paralympians.
-Either born with physically limiting factors of having a disability due to a life event, Paralympians have adapted to their circumstances to be world class athletes.
+Either born with physically limiting factors of having a disability due to a life event, Paralympians have adapted to their circumstances to be world-class athletes.
 Teaching audiences how to overcome challenges through adapting, Paralympics live the lesson they teach.

 Losing both legs in the 7/7 London terror attacks is enough to make anyone give up, but not Martine Wright.
-Taking to the sport of sitting volleyball, Martine went from corporate lifestyle to the 2012 Paralympic Games as a competitor, proving the power of adapting to her new lifestyle.
+Taking to the sport of sitting volleyball, Martine went from a corporate lifestyle to the 2012 Paralympic Games as a competitor, proving the power of adapting to her new lifestyle.

 Book a Sports Speaker